-- Plagiarism, cheating or collusion
+- plagiarism, cheating or collusion

-- use of the School for Volunteer Management's copyright material
+- use of the National School for Volunteer Management's copyright material

 - impairing the rights of other students to pursue their studies

 - harassment of other students or staff

 - breaching legislative requirements

-Should any of the above occur, SVM Coordinator will have the matter investigated.
+Should any of the above occur, SVM's Director: Education and Training will have the matter investigated.
 Investigations will take place within fourteen days of the notification.
 Where the investigations conclude that academic misconduct has taken place, the student may respond in writing with fourteen days.
-The final determination of SVM Coordinator may include one of the following options:
+The final determination of SVM's

+Director: Education and Training may include one of the following options: